matteosox/nba/README.md

 _TL;DR: Run `./developer_setup.sh`._

 We use Docker for a clean environment within which to build, test, analyze, and so on.
-The `build.sh` script in the `cicd` directory will build the relevant images for you.
+The `setup.sh` script in the `cicd` directory will build the relevant images for you.
 Running things natively isn't a supported/maintained thing.

 To get you setup, you can run `./developer_setup.sh`.
 This will:
 1) Symlink `test/pre-commit` to your `.git` directory, so that you'll automatically build and test code before you commit it.
 2) Create an empty `build/notebook.local.env` file in which you can place local secrets for the notebook docker container.
 3) Git only tracks a single executable bit for all files, so when setting up the repo, we need to set file permissions manually for files we need to write to from Docker.
 The `set_file_permissions.sh` script does this for you.

-With all that out of the way, it then puts your machine through its paces by building, testing, and running various other workflows locally.
+With all that out of the way, it then puts your machine through its paces by setting up, testing, and running various other workflows locally.

 ### Code Style